-Maybe they throw some non-promotional posts in there but they always follow the theme of “laid-back” and “classic” and share: a celeb look of the week and how to mimic it, how to clean jewelry using products you have in your kitchen, how to simplify and organize your jewelry, etc.
+Maybe they throw some non-promotional posts in there but they always follow the theme of “laid-back” and “classic”.
+They may share: a celeb look of the week and how to mimic it, how to clean jewelry using household items, how to simplify and organize your jewelry, etc.

 I’m more likely to “like” their posts, share their posts, comment, or tag someone else I know, which helps them with their marketing.
 They also have a better chance of me eventually heading to their website or visiting them at a craft show.

 Everything you share through your marketing (e.g. posts to social media, newsletter emails, blog posts or guest blog posts, story ideas in press releases, etc.) should appeal to your specific customer; just like all your products do.

 We have short attention spans and get too much information thrown at us in a day.

 If we sign up for a newsletter with expectations to read about one thing and end up receiving several emails covering something else, we’re going to unsubscribe.

 If we’re seeing post after post that doesn’t interest us from a business on social media, we’re going to unfollow.

 Make sure your potential customers like the majority of what they see when it comes to your marketing.